Gabbe2003/boilerplate_frontend-1/README.md

 SEO:

-1. Render Meta data - Kerlos (Done) Its done we
+1. Render Meta data - Kerlos (Done)
 2. Render only the first post title with H1, the rest should be H2 - Kerlos (Done)
 3. Sitemap - Gabbe
 4. robot.txt - Gabbe